org-tigris-jsapar/jsapar/docs/Introduction.md

 `firstlineasschema="true"` on the `<line>` element.
 Then the order of the cell while parsing is no longer denoted by the order of the `<cell>` elements in the schema.
 Instead the order is fetched from the first header row.
 It is important though that the name of the cells within the schema matches the names in the header.
-The advantage of using such a format is that the producer of the CSV file can choose to re-arrange, add or remove columns without impacts on neither the code or the schema.
+The advantage of using such a format is that the producer of the CSV file can choose to re-arrange, add or remove columns without impacts on neither the code nor the schema.

 Here is a schema that could be used to parse the file above:
 ```xml